 Heidelberg Spectralis Ocular Coherence Tomographer Angiography (OCTA)

-Our Humphrey and Heidelberg Engineering visual field analysers are the gold standard for measuring the peripheral visual field.
+Our Humphrey visual field analyser is the gold standard for measuring the peripheral visual field.
 In healthy eyes, the peripheral vision (also known as “side vision”) remains the same in size throughout life.
 There are medical conditions such as glaucoma, stroke, and space – occupying lesions inside the brain which can cause complete or partial loss of sensitivity of the peripheral vision called an absolute (complete) or relative (partial) scotomas.
 We have used both of these instruments to detect significant medical problems and both will continue to be valuable diagnostic tools at Beartooth Vision Center. – Dr. Currence

 Following is a quote from the Humphrey web site:

-Validated by more than 25 years of research, design and clinical experience, the Humphrey Field Analysers is the accepted standard of care in glaucoma diagnosis and management.
-With over 65,000 installed units worldwide, the Humphrey Field Analysers is the premier automated visual field perimeter.
+Validated by more than 25 years of research, design and clinical experience, the Humphrey Field Analysers are the accepted standard of care in glaucoma diagnosis and management.
+With over 65,000 installed units worldwide, the Humphrey Field Analysers are the premier automated visual field perimeter.